TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 C) has a satisfactory record of performance.
 Vendors who are or have been deficient in current or recent contract performance in dealing with the State or other customers may be deemed "not responsible" unless the deficiency is shown to have been beyond the reasonable control of the vendor;

 D) has a satisfactory record of integrity and business ethics.
-Vendors who are under investigation or indictment for criminal or civil actions that bear on the particular procurement or which would make contracting with that vendor undesirable may be declared not responsible for the particular procurement;
+Vendors who are under investigation or indictment for criminal or civil actions that bear on the particular procurement or that would make contracting with that vendor undesirable may be declared not responsible for the particular procurement;

 E) is qualified legally to contract with the State;